 LBWB: In what context would he quote those statistics to you?
 I imagine it was awkward.

 BV: Hell yes it was awkward!
 He would say something like “On average, Black kids commit their first act of super-villainy by the time they hit six, so I broke six of Black Manta’s ribs to send the message that crime doesn’t pay.”

 LBWB: Wait!
 What?

 BV: Yeah.
-I was hipped to the fact that Batman was nuts early on.
+I was hipped to the fact that Batman was a bit off early on.
 I mean look at how he dressed Robin.
-Batman would go into battle with a high tech suit of body armor while Robin was out here dressed like a one man synchronized swimming team.
+Batman would go into battle with a high tech suit of body armor while Robin was out here dressed like a one-man synchronized swimming team.
 I was glad that Robin eventually broke off and did his own thing.
 He was a good kid.
 But Batman loses one Robin, he replaces them with another.
 He even dresses them the same.
 It’s really weird.

 LBWB: Speaking of costumes, what was the story behind your Costume during the Super Friends?
-It was a radical departure from the Velor Track suit.
+It was a radical departure from the Velour Tracksuit.

 LBWB: Wonder Woman?